 Who Do You Sound Like?

 Don’t sound like a salesperson.
 If it walks like a salesperson and quacks like a salesperson, then it must be a salesperson.
-And frankly, people love to buy, but hate to be sold to.
-At any sign of being sold to, your prospect’s defenses go up.
+And frankly, people love to buy but hate to be sold to.
+At any sign of being sold to, your prospect’s defences go up.
 Most people attempting B2B sales know about this principle but think for some reason it doesn’t apply to them.
 However, a person is still a person whether they are buying in a personal or professional setting.

 Is It The Right Length?